-We are pleased to announce that we are open and our historic buildings are now open with social distancing measures in place.
-Tickets can be booked up to 28 February 2022.
+We are pleased to announce that we are open and our historic buildings are now open.
+Tickets can be booked up to 31 May 2022.

-The staff and volunteers of the Weald & Downland Living Museum look forward to welcoming you to the Museum soon.
+The staff and volunteers of the Weald & Downland Living Museum look forward to welcoming you to the Museum.

 Please keep an eye on the Museum’s website and social media channels for updates.

 If you are a member and have a question about membership, please visit our Members FAQs

 For the peace of mind of our staff, volunteers and visitors, following advice from the Association of Leading Visitor Attractions (ALVA) and feedback from our staff, volunteers and visitors, we are keeping some COVID measures in place.
 Thank you for your understanding and support of this.

 The following measures will still apply:

 - We are continuing with our pre-booking and timed-entry tickets for general public, however if you are a Museum member you will no longer need to pre-book.